jina-ai/docs/chapters/install/os/via-pip.md

 ## On Windows

-Currently we do not support native python on Windows.
+Currently we do not support native Python on Windows.

 If you are a Windows user, one workaround is to [run Jina on Windows Subsystem for Linux](on-wsl.md) or [run Jina in a Docker container](via-docker.md).
 If you manage to run Jina on Windows after some tweaks, please submit your changes [here](https://github.com/jina-ai/jina/issues/new).